db1996/TaskerHa/README.md

 ### Setup

 1. <a href="https://www.home-assistant.io/docs/authentication/" target="_blank">Create a Long-lived access token</a> in your Homeassistant.
 And save it for later in the process.
 2. Install the app.
-For now, the APK is available <a href="https://github.com/db1996/TaskerHa/releases/latest" target="_blank">here in releases</a>, but in the future it will be available on f-droid (hopefully)
+The APK is available <a href="https://github.com/db1996/TaskerHa/releases/latest" target="_blank">here in releases</a>, and <a href="https://f-droid.org/packages/com.github.db1996.taskerha" target="_blank">here on f-droid</a>
 3. Open the app (outside of tasker) and fill in your Homeassistant server details.
 This works both over localhost and remote
    - Use the scheme and optionally the port in the url.
 Example: `http://192.168.1.xxx:8123` for a local instance.
 Or `https://ha.yourdomain.com`.
 For proxy servers you do **not** need to use a port.
    - Do not use a trailing backslash in the host.